Shia1232/pwn.college_Shiamak/Terminal Multiplexing.md

 screen will terminate and return you to your original shell.
 ### Solve
 **Flag:** `pwn.college{sICufbpwJvvq34yOKAzCqZwbMuT.0VN4IDOxwCN1kjNzEzW}`
+I launched a screen to get the flag.
 ```
 Congratulations!
 You're inside a screen session!
 Here's your flag: